gwpy/gwpy/docs/timeseries/statevector.rst

-As can be seen, the list of :attr:`~StateVector.bits` is represented through the :class:`BitMask` class, recording the bits as a list with some metdata about their purpose.
+As can be seen, the list of :attr:`~StateVector.bits` is represented through the :class:`BitMask` class, recording the bits as a list with some metadata about their purpose.

 The `StateVector` fetched in the above example can then be parsed into a series of :class:`~gwpy.segments.DataQualityFlag` objects, recording the